Mindware-Lab/trident-g-ground-truth/Trident-G-Far-Transfer-Protocol.md

 ---

-## 2. Entropy–mutual information interpretation
+## 3. Entropy–mutual information interpretation

 Zhang and Tang’s recent work models learning as a nonequilibrium process shaped by a balance between maximum-entropy exploration and mutual-information constraint.
-In their neural-network account, productive learning involves neither unconstrained exploration nor rigid optimisation, but information-driven self-organisation in which relevant updates are constrained by task information while still allowing broad search (Zhang & Tang, 2025).
+In their neural-network account, productive learning involves neither unconstrained exploration nor rigid optimisation, but information-driven self-organisation in which relevant updates are constrained by task information while still allowing broad search. ([PNAS][2])

 In Trident-G terms: